 Things were still pretty quiet when I arrived at 10 p.m.
 But the outdoor dance floor started filling up by the time Navong finished speaking and I was done admiring T-shirts of Johnny Cash and Audrey Hepburn in irreverent poses made by fiftyseven-thirtythree.

 "I love the energy, the music, the sophistication of the people, the DJs," said Erik Cummings, a life-of-the-party kind of guy from San Leandro who was heating up the dance floor in his straw fedora-style hat.
 "No shootings, no fights it's wonderful."

 By day, the Oasis attracts a lunch crowd and evenings a Nigerian chef dishes out West African specialties (for years he served the only fufu porridge in town).
-But by night, the sprawling complex is transformed into a full-blown nightclub byvenues such as People Party, Black Market Techno, Culture Sundays, Roots Wednesdays, as well as hip-hop, dub, dancehall, disco and
+But by night, the sprawling complex is transformed into a full-blown nightclub byvenues such as People Party, Black Market Techno, Culture Sundays, Roots Wednesdays, as well as hip-hop, dub, dancehall, disco and so on.

 "Looks like I'll be here for a while," is how first-timer Nathan Adkins described his reaction when he set foot in the door on Saturday.
 Adkins said the atmosphere is very sedate in the front area, which is split in half by the bar and diminutive dance floor (a DJ was spinning salsa, samba and other Latin-flavored tunes).

 "But back here ..." continued Adkins, sitting in a spacious covered patio ringed with sofas and tables and a vintage Range Rover parked in the corner.